Ready to take your leadership to the next level?

 How are the mentees selected?

-Potential mentees must submit applications online that will be reviewed and researched by Tällberg staff and then vetted by a pre-jury of leaders from Tällberg’s global network.
-The mentees are ultimately selected by a separate jury that is also comprised of global leaders.
-The selection process involves rigorous deliberation and assessment to ensure that the chosen mentees embody the program’s overarching criteria: demonstrated courage, creativity, persistence, commitment to universal values, and, most importantly, an understanding of the need for global solutions to address global challenges.
+Applications are reviewed and researched by Tällberg staff and then vetted by a pre-jury of leaders from Tällberg’s global network.
+Once those processes are complete, applications are reviewed by a global jury of leaders from diverse backgrounds who select a cohort of mentees.
+The selection process involves rigorous deliberation and assessment to ensure that the chosen mentees embody the program’s overarching criteria: demonstrated courage, creativity, persistence, commitment to universal values, evidence of impact, and an understanding of the need for global solutions to address global challenges.
+Most importantly, the jury seeks to identify people with high potential to grow as global leaders.

 When are the global mentees announced?

-The 2025 mentees will be announced in November and the program will run from January-December, 2025.
-You can learn more on our website, tallbergfoundation.org.
+The 2026 mentees will be announced in November and the program will run from January-December, 2026.
+You can learn more here, tallbergfoundation.org/tlml/.

 What types of leaders are serving as mentors?